karel-3d/karel-3d.github.io/index.md

 title: KarelBilek.com
 ---

 Dostali jste se na stránky Karla Bílka.
-Kromě základních informací o sobě tu mám různé poznámky a nikdy nedopsané články; jak česky, tak anglicky.
+Kromě základních informací o sobě tu mám různé poznámky a nikdy nedopsané články - jak česky, tak anglicky.

 You have landed on Karel Bílek's webpage.
-Here you can find some basic information about me, along with some notes and forever unfinished articles; mostly in Czech, some in English.
+Here you can find some basic information about me, along with some notes and forever unfinished articles - mostly in Czech, some in English.

 <a name="kontakt"></a>